JosueVanegas/JosueVanegas/README.md

 ![Coding Journey](https://images.pexels.com/photos/577585/pexels-photo-577585.jpeg)

-# Hey there! 👨‍💻
+# Hey! 👨‍💻
-> Hello!
-I'm Josue, a junior developer passionate about programming.
+> I'm Josue, a  developer passionate about programming.
 Over the past 5 years, I have immersed myself in a variety of technologies, experimenting, learning, and constantly making mistakes in order to improve more and more.

 ## Experiences:
 > **Real Implementations:**